The Bankrate promise

-Like many things involving your personal finances, balance transfers have pros and cons worth considering, and research and reflection are necessary before you start applying.
+Like many things involving your personal finances, balance transfers have pros and cons worth considering.
+Take the necessary time for research and reflection before applying for a new card.

-Before you get started, take a close look at your situation to see if you’re in the right position to do a balance transfer.
-Two main factors will determine whether that’s true:
+Before you get started, take a close look at your financial situation to see if you’re in the right position to do a balance transfer.
+Two main factors can help determine whether that’s true:

 - Your debt.
 A balance transfer credit card will benefit you most if you have high-interest debt and need more time to pay it off.
-It’s best for less than $10,000 of debt, whether on a single credit card, multiple cards or different types of credit accounts.
+It’s best if you have less than $10,000 of debt in total, whether on a single credit card, multiple cards or different types of credit accounts.

 - Your credit score.
-Qualifying for a top-rated balance transfer credit card is generally easier if you have a good or excellent credit score (between 670 and 850).
-You might still be able to find a balance transfer credit card with a credit score below 670, but it will probably have a shorter intro APR period.
+Qualifying for a top-rated balance transfer credit card is generally easier if you have a good credit score or excellent credit of between 670 and 850.
+You might still be able to open a balance transfer credit card with a credit score below 670, but it may come with a shorter intro APR period.
 That can make it more challenging to pay down your debt before the introductory offer ends.

 Here are a few things to look for when comparing balance transfer cards:

-- Length of intro APR offer.
-Most balance transfer cards offer zero interest for over a year.
+- Length of the intro APR offer.
+Many balance transfer cards offer zero interest for a year or more.
 The longer this temporary interest-free window lasts, the longer you can avoid costly credit card APRs.
 It’s important to note each balance transfer card’s regular APR since your interest rate will eventually convert to that rate after the intro APR offer ends.

 - Balance transfer fee.
 Most balance transfer cards charge balance transfer fees of 3 percent to 5 percent of your balance.
-So, if you transfer $5,000 in debt to a balance transfer card, you’ll pay an extra $150 to $250 in fees.
-A few credit cards don’t charge balance transfer fees, although these no-fee transfers often come at the cost of a shorter introductory APR period.
+So, if you transfer $5,000 in debt to a balance transfer card, you could pay an extra $150 to $250 in fees.
+You’ll find a few credit cards that don’t charge balance transfer fees, although these no-fee transfers often come at the cost of a shorter introductory APR period.
 Bankrate’s balance transfer calculator can help you determine whether incurring a transfer fee makes sense for your specific situation.

 For one, be sure to take your potential credit limit into consideration.
 You can’t transfer a balance higher than your credit limit, and $10,000 is at the high end for most consumers.
 (Remember that any applicable balance transfer fees will also be deducted from your credit limit.)
-Some cards come with higher-than-average limits, though, such as the Discover it® Cash Back and Wells Fargo Reflect® Card.
+Some cards come with higher-than-average limits, though, such as the Wells Fargo Reflect® Card.

-Further, be aware of the types of debt you can transfer.
+Also be aware of the types of debt you can transfer.
 Most balance transfers involve moving debt from one or more credit cards to a new card.
-Though it’s less common, some issuers also allow you to transfer different types of debt, including car loans and student loans.
-Review the card’s terms and conditions to be sure it can accommodate the type of debt you’re looking to transfer.
+Though it’s less common, some issuers also allow you to transfer other types of debt, including car loans and student loans.
+Review the card’s terms and conditions before applying to make sure it can accommodate the type of debt you’re looking to transfer.

 The bottom line

 The best balance transfer credit cards can make it a lot easier to consolidate and pay down debt while saving money on interest.
-If your credit score is above 670 and you have less than $10,000 in debt, then a balance transfer may be a great tool to help you pay down debt.
+If your credit score is above 670, and you have less than $10,000 in debt, a balance transfer may be a great tool to help you pay down high-interest debt.

-As long as you maintain healthy financial habits by consistently paying the minimum payment each month (if not more), you will be on track to pay down your balance interest-free.
+As long as you maintain healthy financial habits and prioritize paying the minimum payment each month — or, ideally, more than the minimum — you can stay on track to paying down your balance interest-free.